PGautam27/Dockmate/Contribution-guide.md

 - Do be respectful and considerate in your communication.

 ### Don'ts
+- Don’t hardcode paths or sensitive data into the project.
+- Avoid making breaking changes without discussing them in an issue or pull request.
+- Don’t ignore linting errors; ensure your code adheres to the project’s style guide.
 - Don't submit untested code.
 - Don't make unrelated changes in a single pull request.
 - Don't ignore feedback from reviewers.
 - Don't use offensive or inappropriate language.

 ### Need Help?
 Feel free to open an issue or reach out to us if you’re stuck or have questions.
 We’re here to help!